umputun/remark42/README.md

 After that widget will be rendered inside this node.

+If you want to set this up on a Single Page App, see [/docs/spa.md](/docs/spa.md).

 ##### Themes

 Right now Remark has two themes: light and dark.